Nischala258/Nischala_Capstone/README.md

 8. **Make it runnable for anyone**  DONE
    - Build a friendly CLI (`main.py`) that loads `.env`, optionally enables LangSmith tracing, asks for a request, and prints both a human summary and the JSON output (with at least one demo input baked in).

+# Conclusion

+I planned to build an AI Event Planner that demonstrates key LLM concepts (prompting, structured output, semantic search, RAG, tool calling, LangGraph, and LangSmith) by creating a system that generates complete event plans from natural language requests. **I have achieved this goal satisfactorily** - all eight planned steps are implemented, and the system works end-to-end, generating structured plans with schedules, budgets, menus, and shopping lists.
+The project successfully showcases how these LLM concepts work together in a cohesive, real-world application.
+While there's room for improvement (better error handling, persistent storage, more templates), the core functionality is complete and demonstrates the concepts effectively.